Martin Luther King Jr. Day: How FINCA Stands Against Racial Injustice

 To challenge the unequal practices against people of color in our society, FINCA implemented a variety of internal diversity and inclusion initiatives.
 This includes providing a space for Black employees to educate and share their personal experiences with staff, addressing unconscious bias in the workplace, strengthening our recruiting and acquisition of people of color and incorporating professional development practices to retain top talent of diverse backgrounds.
 These efforts are part of a wider strategy that aims to dismantle racial discrimination and create a more inclusive workplace.

-While many traditional forms of celebration have been paused due to the COVID-19 pandemic, in this moment of global racial reckoning, Martin Luther King Jr. Day offers an opportunity to help the movement safely, through action and reflection.
+Martin Luther King Jr. Day offers an opportunity to help the movement safely, through action and reflection.
 Here are three ways you can observe this notable holiday: